JohnsonClayton/Boring-Old-Hello-World/README.md

 they get a linker error and phreak out.
 This helps them chill a little).
 Additionally, this is a good platform to introduce multiple ideas to newer students such as Assembly, Bash Scripting (and how lots of coding languages are pretty similar when you get down to the brass `syn`tax), User-Interface (por vía `colors`), and "Being Absurd" (seen in `intense`).

+### Basic with Bash
+ - Since CS students at Colorado Mesa University typically learn C++ first, I've added some basic "Hello, world!" programs in C/C++.
+To take this further, however, I compile and output them with a bash script to demonstrate how development of larger programs can easily be sped up with scripts.
+My example is straightforward, simply compiling the C/C++ files and, upon success, running them if the user desires.
+ - I use bash scripts like these all the time in the projects I work on and encourage early CS students to do so as well since it expands their breadth of knowledge and helps them be more comfortable with the terminal environment.
+This section may be helpful in introducing students to ```make``` files as well...

 ### ASM
  - I included a minimized HW program in Assembly.
 I got it down to 9 lines, but I challenge you to do better __without any macros!__